lhannest/lhannest.github.io/_posts/2016-07-09-adversarial-mnist.md

     predicted the number 0 with a confidence of 96.4786708355 %

 Now we will use the previously defined machinery to generate an adversarial image.
-Notice that we're using a one-hot-encoding to represent a target output value of five.
+Notice that we're using a one-hot-encoding to represent a target output value of seven.

 ```python